AdeleYidanZhang/Yidan_heroku/Lab_3-being-there-together-main/README.md

 - ![first_page](https://github.com/AdeleYidanZhang/Yidan_heroku/blob/de3371d74bae0fa853a51f1c858a94c99c449aa5/img/site1.PNG)
 2. In this server, human can see how many human have visited the site(after you sign in)
 3. The cats also prepared a photo album for human, to see cat's photo album, you also have to sign in first.
+4. Click the `sign in` button to sign in
-4. They already set a username and password for human, type them to sign in!
+5. They already set a username and password for human, type them to sign in!
  - username: human
  - password:iamhuman
  - ![login_page](https://github.com/AdeleYidanZhang/Yidan_heroku/blob/c4b6d9c19732ebedf4811c073bfd7f7816cdf46f/img/site2.PNG)